kseniacold/java-fitness-logger/README.md

 ### Project structure

-* /models - classes that handle application logic
+* /models - classes that model data and handle application logic
 * /views - .fxml GUI screens
 * /controllers - classes that handle interactions with the GUI
 * /services - heavy lifting from/to the database